 Online safety starts with better online habits

-When young Sabel learns of the risks associated with her online habits, she quickly turns them around and becomes an advocate of online safety and protection of children against OSEC.
+When Sabel learns of the risks associated with her online habits, she becomes an advocate of online safety and protection of children against online sexual exploitation of children (OSEC).

 A group of young people browse on their smartphones during a workshop.